HACCP is the pre-eminent method of ensuring food safety, but it can also be demanding. Automating HACCP monitoring can save significant time and...

-Periodically, you need to review and verify if all established steps on your process are operating according to the plan.
-This may include a review of your records, machine maintenance or checking that measures have their intended effect.
+Periodically, you need to review and verify if all established steps in your process are operating according to the plan.
+This may include a review of your records, machine maintenance, or checking that measures have their intended effect.
 Your HACCP actions must be effective to keep your food and customers safe.

 7. Establish Record Keeping Procedures

-The last, but not least important, step is the record keeping - a complete documentation of your plan and procedures.
+The last, but not least important, step is record-keeping - a complete documentation of your plan and procedures.
 It shows that you have followed the proper procedures and that the food was handled in a safe manner (regulatory compliance!).

 The records help you to analyze any possible problem areas and show how well you have been doing at preventing hazards.

 HACCP – a stand-alone process?

 HACCP can create the impression of being a stand-alone solution for food safety.
 But it's just one tool, built around other food safety and quality management programs.
 They work together to avoid and reduce food safety hazards.